datacarpentry/python-ecology-lesson/01-starting-with-data.md

 R.

 First, let's make sure the Python Pandas library is loaded.
 We will import Pandas using the nickname `pd`.
+This is a common convention on the internet, so if you look up Pandas usage, you will often see it this way.

 ```python
 import pandas as pd
 ```

-Let's also import the [OS Library](https://docs.python.org/3/library/os.html).
+Let's also import the [OS Library](https://docs.python.org/2/library/os.html).
 This library allows us to make sure we are in the correct working directory.
 If you are working in IPython Notebook, be sure to start the notebook in the workshop repository.
 If you didn't do that you can always set the working